gilluminate/Mouse-Keyboard-Detection-for-Accessibility/README.md

 Mouse/Keyboard Detection
 ========================

-Detects keyboard and mouse events to add a classname to the &lt;body> tag.
+Detects keyboard and mouse events to add a classname to the `<body>` tag.
 Styles can vary for :focus depending on whether or not the classnames are present.

 This can allow for more visible and accessible styles for keyboard users while maintaining a nice clean look and feel for your typical mouse user.

-Only 368 bytes minified!

 Requires jQuery.